conradRz/AutoCorrectAHK/README.md

 Otherwise no GUI

-Full changelog and list of corrections/functionality is in the AutoCorrect.ahk file.
+Full changelog and list of corrections/functionality are in the AutoCorrect.ahk file.